sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/key-concepts.md

 ---

 Architectural overview
-- Tyk is now a intermediate broker between broker and subscribers, Gravitee calls this broker proxy
+- Tyk is now a intermediate broker between broker and subscribers, This is sometimes known as broker proxy
 - Integrate with multiple brokers
 - API Management hooks between publisher, gateway and subscriber (Events are availble as APIs)